carpentries/instructor-training/_episodes/09-eia.md

 One central way that The Carpentries fosters an inclusive, respectful learning environment is our [Code of Conduct]({{ site.coc }}).

-To make clear what is expected, all participants in our workshops are required to abide by the [Code of Conduct]({{ site.coc }}).
+All participants in our workshops and communities are required to abide by the [Code of Conduct]({{ site.coc }}).
- Its details are important,
-but the most important thing about it is that it exists: knowing that we have rules tells people a great deal about our values and about what kind of learning experience they can expect.
-This creates an environment that is *explicitly inclusive* and supports safe focus on learning.
+This code helps to ensure that our community does not tolerate the persistence of behaviors that harm or exclude others.
+While such a code cannot prevent all incidents, reminding participants of the Code of Conduct supports them in being mindful of the impact of their words and actions.
+It also offers reassurance to all that the instructional team cares about their experience, creating an environment that is explicitly inclusive and supports safe focus on learning.

 We will discuss the Code of Conduct in greater detail tomorrow.

 ### Listening with Assessment and Feedback

-Motivating practices like those discussed in the previous episode to invite participation, encourage a growth mindset, etc. can all contribute to making a classroom more inclusive for diverse learners.
+Motivating practices like those discussed in the previous episode to invite participation and encourage a growth mindset can also contribute to making a classroom more inclusive for diverse learners.
 However, we cannot assume that any instructional approach has succeeded at fostering inclusion if we do not listen to our audience.
 Explicitly seeking to learn from and attend to the concerns of your learners is key.
 If you find yourself feeling uncertain about whether you are successfully including all learners, this is a good time to pause and create an opportunity